Shoulder Impingement Syndrome

 - Kinesiotaping/Rocktaping – using waterproof athletic taping protocols we can effectively support the joint, muscles and tendons taking tension off the Rotator Cuff and allowing your body to heal.

-- Joint Manipulation to reduce misalignments and subluxations
+- Joint Manipulation to reduce misalignments and subluxations (if warranted)

 After the patient has improved and their pain is lessened we begin Active Therapy.
 Active therapy is introduced by means of strengthening exercises to reduce instability and the likelihood of re-injury.
 There are three types of muscle-tendon exercises we employ to achieve complete rehabilitation.

 - Isometric contractions – known to be beneficial for joint injury.
 Isometric contractions do not allow for joint movement.

 - Concentric contractions – known to stimulate and repair muscle

 - Eccentric contractions – known to help stimulate and repair the tendon

 Strengthening exercises are necessary as well.
 You can be given a home video so that you may continue to do the exercises on your own unsupervised.
 We feel that your money and time is better spent doing something else rather than paying us to watch you exercises.

 To schedule an appointment with Dr. Allen D.C. call 858-268-8525